-In honor of Honolulu Pride month, we are going to debunk the top 3 myths when it comes to surrogacy with same-sex couples.
+In honor of Honolulu Pride month, we are going to debunk the top 6 myths when it comes to same-sex surrogacy and parenting.

 Myth #1: Adoption is the only way for same-sex couples to become parents.

 False!
-While adoption is an amazing option for same-sex couples, surrogacy is another viable option.
+While adoption is an amazing option for LGBT couples, same-sex surrogacy is another viable option.
 With surrogacy, same-sex couples may also have the chance to be biologically related to their child.

 Myth #2: A Gestational Carrier is related to the child she carries.